nkirtipal/MultiModal_RNAseq_Workflow/data/README.md

-# Data folder
+## Data

-This folder contains instructions to access the raw and processed data used in this workflow.
+This folder contains instructions to access the raw data used in this workflow.

-- Raw scRNA-seq datasets are publicly available on GEO:
+- Raw bulk RNA-seq and scRNA-seq datasets are publicly available on GEO
-  - Example dataset 1: GSEXXXXX
-  - Example dataset 2: GSEYYYYY
+- Specific dataset accession numbers will be provided upon publication
-- Raw data files are not included due to size and licensing.
+- Raw data files are not included due to size
-- Filtered or processed Seurat objects used in scripts are stored in `data/` for demonstration.
+- Processed Seurat objects used in scripts are stored in `data/` for demonstration